Evertvdw/memory-leak-quasar-v2/README.md

 - @intlify/unplugin-vue-i18n - 2.0.0
 - vue-i18n - 9.10.1

+I ran this test myself using node version 18.17.0 on Windows 11.

 ## Disabling boot file 'i18n' will not result in a memory leak

 If you comment out line 27 inside the `quasar.config.ts` and run the reproduction again you will not see the memory issue, so something with regards to using i18n is causing this.